spacepy/spacepy/Doc/source/dependencies.rst

 -------------
 `NumPy <http://numpy.scipy.org/>`_ provides the high-performance array data structure used throughout SpacePy.
 Version 1.15.1 or later is required.

-Required to install SpacePy. f2py is part of NumPy, but is sometimes packaged separately; it is required (at installation time) if :mod:`~spacepy.irbempy` is to be used.

 Due to a numpy bug, numpy 1.15.0 is not supported.
-Use 1.15.1 or later.

 On Python 3.9, numpy 1.18 or later is required.